We Tested Several Window Fans—Our Favorite Made Warm Days More Bearable

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 While hardly high-tech tools, the best cooling fans have a few features that suit them to specific functions, so it pays to be a discerning shopper.
-Read on to learn what you should look for in a window fan, and how these criteria and our hands-on testing informed our top picks.
+Read on to learn what you should look for in the best window fans, and how these criteria and our hands-on testing informed our top picks.

 2. BEST BANG FOR THE BUCK: O2Cool Treva 10-Inch Portable Battery Powered Fan